Student Affairs Office

 Blake library, easily identified by its bell tower, provides thousands of resources online and in traditional formats as well as services to help students and faculty in their academic LIFE at the University of Maine at Fort Kent.

-Faculty, students, and staff have access to over three million titles across the state of Maine through the online URSUS and MaineCat catalog systems.
-The campus community has access to over 64,000 electronic journals, as well as access to subject-specific and general databases providing indexed and full text materials from any computer with internet access.
-Through the University of Maine System Libraries (UMSL) consortium agreement, Blake Library patrons are able to view, and in many cases download to external devices, eBooks that support the various programs taught at UMFK.
-In addition to the electronic and traditional resources, library staff actively collects and provides non-traditional materials such as streamed content, DVDs, and Audiobooks that offer support for the university’s programs, as well as downtime fun for the campus community.
+Faculty, students, and staff have access to over five million titles across the state of Maine through the online URSUS and MaineCat catalog systems.
+The campus community has access to over 65,000 electronic journals and over 200,000 eBooks, as well as access to subject-specific and general databases providing indexed and full-text materials from any computer with internet access.
+Through the University of Maine System Libraries (UMSL) consortium agreement, Blake Library patrons can view, and in many cases download to external devices, eBooks that support the various programs taught at UMFK.
+In addition to the electronic and traditional resources, library staff actively collects and provides non-traditional materials and tools such as streamed content, DVDs, Audiobooks, laptops, headphones, and webcams that offer support for the university’s programs, as well as downtime fun for the campus community.

 The library has an open layout that provides areas for group and individual work.
 Dedicated rooms allow for viewing course-related videos or for additional group space.
-Students, faculty, and staff are able to use their laptops and other mobile devices within the library to access the internet wirelessly and print wirelessly to available printers.
-Desktop computers in the library offer day-to-day work spaces for students, which provide internet access and most of the computer programs needed for class assignments and research.
+Students, faculty, and staff can use their laptops and other mobile devices to wirelessly access the internet and print to available printers.
+Desktop computers around the library offer day-to-day workspaces that provide internet access and computer programs needed for class assignments and research.

-Finally, library staff are dedicated to helping students, faculty, and staff with Interlibrary loans, reserves, and reference services.
+Finally, library staff are dedicated to helping students, faculty, and staff with Interlibrary loans, reserves, and reference services as well as providing help on computer issues and portfolios.
 These services share a common theme of helping people find the information they need for assignments, research, or even non-academic-related needs.
-Library hours are best viewed on the library web page at https://library.umfk.edu/about/staffhrs/.
+Library hours and staff contacts may be viewed on the library web page at https://library.umfk.edu/about/staffhrs/.

 The Acadian Archives includes an art gallery, a research area, a scanner, microfilm readers, audiovisual equipment, and computers.
 Patrons may use their laptops and other mobile devices to access the internet wirelessly and print documents.
 Throughout the academic year, the Archives hosts experts in specific fields to give presentations and workshops.
 It also provides educational tours to visitors and students and experiential learning activities for UMFK faculty and students.